19th Biennial Convention

 The NATCA Charitable Foundation (NCF) is a nonprofit 501(c)(3) corporation that works to make a difference in the lives of many.
 NCF has no paid employees and continues to be a 100% volunteer organization of all ages and professions.
 This keeps costs down and helps ensure donations make a difference to those most in need.
 NCF’s philanthropic efforts stretch across the country.
 NCF seeks out areas of need that go un-funded or are missed through other donor drives.
 It seeks out smaller charities that help the underserved in the communities where NATCA members live and work.
 Across the country, through NCF, NATCA members and their family and friends give and volunteer to make a big impact and help bring smiles to those in need.

-NCF is supporting four charities and sponsoring events around Houston in honor of NATCA’s 18th Biennial Convention in 2020:
+NCF is supporting four charities and sponsoring events around Houston in honor of NATCA’s 18th Biennial Convention:

 Lone Survivor Foundation